IslamAlsawaftah/reading-notes/Sendgrid.md

 ### Upgrade or downgrade your plan

 To upgrade or downgrade your plan, select Change plan from the Twilio SendGrid resource detail page.
-There are two locations where you can select Change plan — selecting Change subscription will allow you to modify your Azure subscription, not your Twilio SendGrid plan.
+There are two locations where you can select Change plan â€” selecting Change subscription will allow you to modify your Azure subscription, not your Twilio SendGrid plan.

 ### Unsubscribe from Twilio SendGrid